Updates

 • Essay: Strengthening collective maritime stewardship in the Indo-Pacific.

-Arguments FOR: Why This Maritime Partnership is Essential
+Arguments For: Why This Maritime Partnership is Essential

 India-Sri Lanka maritime collaboration focuses on addressing interconnected threats such as marine pollution, unregulated fishing, trafficking, and piracy while safeguarding economic lifelines.
 The cooperative mechanism ensures security without compromising sovereignty, leveraging comparative strengths and shared concerns.